brianhanifin/Home-Assistant-Config/README.md

 I picked up an inexpensive version 1 Wink Hub so I could add Z-Wave devices and replace my Lutron Hub.
 I have now added Kidee Smoke + Carbon Monoxide detectors as well.

 ### Z-Wave
-I have decided that I prefer the look of the GE Z-Wave in-wall dimmers and switches over the four button Insteon dimmers because they are easier for guests to understand.
+I have added some GE Z-Wave in-wall switches in the kitchen since we don't care to dim the overhead lights in there.
+I also have a few dimmers as well.

 ---